-- Create a SharePoint Online Library content source
+- Add a new SharePoint Online library content source

 On the 'Configure Content Source' screen, give your SharePoint Online Library content source a name, and copy and paste the URL for the SharePoint Online site that houses the library or libraries you'd like to connect.